krolingo/smb_check/README.md

 - Designed for environments where the Zabbix user has `sudo` access to specific commands.
 - Assumes `mount_smbfs` is available.
 Adjustments may be needed for other SMB clients.

-## Contributions

-Contributions, bug reports, and feature requests are welcome!
-Please open an issue or submit a pull request.

 ## License